medialab/artoo/quick_start.md

 </ul>
 ```

 Let's say we want to retrieve the url, the title and the number of visits of the sites.
-Try order **artoo** to execute the following command:
+Just order **artoo** to execute the following command:

 ```js
 var niceList = artoo.scrape('.complex-url-list > li', {